haakco/deploying-laravel-app/Stage_3/README.md

-# Stage 2: The different stages to learning how to deploy a Laravel App
+# Stage 3: The different stages to learning how to deploy a Laravel App

 ## Intro

-For this stage we'll move to creating docker containers.
-This makes it simpler role forward and backwards.
+For this stage, we'll move to create docker containers.
+Having versioned containers makes it simpler, role forward and backwards.
 It also gives us a way to test locally on a system that is close to production.

 ### Pros

 * Very repeatable
 * Faster from nothing to fully setup
-* Can simply replicate the entire infrastructure for dev or staging.
+* Can replicate the entire infrastructure for dev or staging.
 * Everything documented.

 ### Cons